 Operating systems did jobs by running processes and tasks.
-One of the primary duty for an operating system is the management of processes.
+One of the primary duties of an operating system is the management of processes.
 All operating systems have a different type of task manager.
 Windows have built-in task manager maned

 Task Manager .
 In this tutorial, we will look detailed about Windows Task Manager.